swarnava-96/Covid19-Face-Mask-Detection/README.md

 ### Goal: To create a face mask detector using Deep Learning and Computer Vision techniques.

 ### Libraries used:
-Keras, VGG16, OpenCV, Haar Cascade Classifier.
+Tensorflow, Keras, VGG16, OpenCV, Haar Cascade Classifier.

 ### About the Data set:
 The data set is downloaded from [Kaggle](https://www.kaggle.com/niharika41298/withwithout-mask).